rocicorp/diff-server/doc/quickstart-flutter.md

-# Conflict-Free Offline Sync in Less than 5 Minutes
+# Local-First Flutter Apps in Less than 5 Minutes

 #### 1. Get the SDK